joancaron/xamarin-forms-starter/README.md

-# Starter template for my xamarin forms oss apps
+# Starter template for xamarin forms